14 Important Questions to Ask About Matching Gifts

 The deadline to submit a matching gift request will vary based on your donor’s employer, but here are three main types of deadlines:

-Chop, chop!
-While these deadlines may be longer and apply to more of your donors, the farther from a donation your supporter gets, the less likely they will be to submit a match request.
-That’s why you’ve got to promote matching gift opportunities to them ASAP.
+The more time that passes after a supporter makes a donation, the less likely they will be to submit a match request.
+That’s why you have to promote matching gift opportunities to them as soon as possible.

 4. Why aren’t more nonprofits using matching gifts?